 Palaeolandscape implication: The OSL date at the base of the Older Dune indicates that the transition of beach sand to dune sand deposition took place before about 410 BC (SE-O2).
-This implies that the Older Dunes at this location were probably formed around 450 BC; about 200 years earlier than those at the more northwesterly situated SL location.
+This implies that the Older Dunes at this location were probably formed around 450 BC, about 200 years earlier than those at the more northwesterly situated SL location.

 In the pit a large dune valley was present and the organic fill was dated at about 480 AD.
 The archaeological material found in this depression dates from the Early Middle Ages (6th up to the beginning of the 8th century).
 The Younger Dunes were formed from about 955 AD onwards.

-<h1>Location Secundair D (SD)
+<h1>Location: Secundair D (SD)

-Table A3.7a: 14C dates of the PWN building pit Secundair D (SD).
-Reference: Vos et al., 2010.
+Table A3.7a.
+14C dates of the PWN building pit Secundair D (SD) (Vos et al., 2010)